markhumphreysjhc/AngularJSTraining/README.md

 * Forked code and got it on your PC
 * Installed jasmine
 * Added tests to jasmine
-* Added functionality to flag list as being 'done'
+* Added functionality to flag list as being 'done' or clear 'done' for all items

 * Added functionality to delete entries
 * Write tests for the new functionality
 * Installed protractor